 CD14+ macrophages and monocytes

-Accumulates at sites of tissue injury, in particular in fatty liver disease, liver fibrosis, pressure overloaded and infarcted hearts and pre-eclampsia.
+Sites of tissue injury, in particular in fatty liver disease, liver fibrosis, pressure-overloaded and infarcted hearts, and pre-eclampsia

 OCTN1: The Body's Transporter for Ergothioneine